christelsm/studentsite/README.md

-# Christel's Student Site
+# CHRISTEL M.
-This is my student website for all of my course work
+Hi there!
+This is my student website for all of my course work :)